-An easy pulled pork sandwiches with homemade coleslaw.
+An easy pulled pork sandwiches with homemade coleslaw

 This post may contain affiliate links.
 Please see my full disclosure policy for details.

-I always like to make things that both looks good for a photoshoot and make a nice meal, and this photoshoot was no exception.
+I always like to make things that both look good for a photoshoot and make a nice meal, and this photoshoot was no exception.
 I made pulled pork sandwiches with coleslaw, and the process was surprisingly simple.

 I began with a bone-in pork shoulder, as most prefer to use boneless, but I find that the pork tastes better with the bone.
 I cooked it in a multi-pressure Fagor pressure cooker, using it as a crockpot, which would also work just fine for the recipe.
 After cooking for 10 hours, the pork will stay fresh for another 10 hours, which I used to my advantage.
 After letting the pork cook overnight, it was ready for the shoot.